The Education University of Hong Kong

-The tentative lodging charge for the 2018/19 residential year is HK$12,470 for standard room and HK$8,730 for budget room, and all student-residents have to pay a HK$220 hall-life education fund.
+The lodging charge for the 2019/20 residential year is HK$12,910 for standard room and HK$9,030 for budget room, and all student-residents have to pay a HK$220 hall-life education fund.
 Student-residents in Northcote Hall, Grantham Hall and Robert Black Hall also have to pay the air-conditioning charge for their own bedroom and laundry charges, whereas student-residents in the Jockey Club Student Quarters have to share the electricity charges with their flatmates.
 The lodging charge will be reviewed annually.

 International and Regional Study Opportunities

 The Global Affairs Office (GAO) advocates, facilitates and coordinates the University’s international and regional education endeavours, and serves as the principal stimulus and resource centre for the promotion and implementation of related activities for students.
 By promoting international and regional learning activities, the University provides opportunities for students to broaden their global perspectives, to develop cross-cultural understanding and enhance their intercultural communication skills, personal confidence and independence.

 An important goal for EdUHK is to allow every full-time undergraduate student to undertake at least one international or regional experience during the course of their studies.
 These include credit-bearing student exchange programmes, short-term and summer programmes, cultural immersion programmes, service learning and internship, etc. In addition, Language Immersion Programmes are provided to student teachers majoring in Chinese and English to enhance their Putonghua and English language proficiency.
 These programmes provide opportunities for students to use and study Putonghua and English in a native language context.